-- a.
-Learner Development: The teacher understands how learners grow and develop, recognizing that patterns of learning and development vary individually within and across the cognitive, linguistic, social, emotional, and physical areas, and designs and implements developmentally appropriate and challenging learning experiences. - Learning Differences: The teacher uses understanding of individual differences and diverse cultures and communities to ensure inclusive learning environments that enable each learner to meet high standards. - c.
-Learning Environments: The teacher works with others to create environments that support individual and collaborative learning, and that encourage positive social interaction, active engagement in learning, and self motivation. - 2.
-Content - a.
-Content Knowledge: The teacher understands the central concepts, tools of inquiry, and structures of the discipline(s) they teach and creates learning experiences that make the discipline accessible and meaningful for learners to assure mastery of the content. - b.
-Application of Content: The teacher understands how to connect concepts and use differing perspectives to engage learners in critical thinking, creativity, and collaborative problem solving related to authentic local and global issues. - 3.
-Instructional Practice - a.
-Assessment: The teacher understands and uses multiple methods of assessment to engage learners in their own growth, to monitor learner progress, and to guide the teacher's and the learner's decision making. - b.
-Planning for Instruction: The teacher plans instruction and supports every student in meeting rigorous learning goals by drawing upon knowledge of content areas, curriculum, cross-disciplinary skills, and pedagogy, as well as knowledge of learners and the community context. - c.
-Instructional Strategies: The teacher understands and uses a variety of instructional strategies to encourage learners to develop deep understanding of content areas and their connections, and to build skills to apply knowledge in meaningful ways. - 4.
-Professional Responsibility - a.
-Professional Learning and Ethical Practice: The teacher engages in ongoing professional learning and uses evidence to continually evaluate their practice, particularly the effects of their choices and actions on others (learners, families, other professionals, and the community), and adapts practice to meet the needs of each learner.
+- The Learner and Learning - Learner Development: The teacher understands how learners grow and develop, recognizing that patterns of learning and development vary individually within and across the cognitive, linguistic, social, emotional, and physical areas, and designs and implements developmentally appropriate and challenging learning - Learning Differences: The teacher uses understanding of individual differences and diverse cultures and communities to ensure inclusive learning environments that enable each learner to meet high standards. - Learning Environments: The teacher works with others to create environments that support individual and collaborative learning, and that encourage positive C. social interaction, active engagement in learning, and self motivation.

+- Content Knowledge: The teacher understands the central concepts, tools of inquiry, and structures of the discipline(s) they teach and creates learning experiences that make the discipline accessible and meaningful for learners to assure mastery of the content. - b.
+Application of Content: The teacher understands how to connect concepts and use differing perspectives to engage learners in critical thinking, creativity, and collaborative problem solving related to authentic local and global issues.

+- Assessment: The teacher understands and uses multiple methods of assessment to engage learners in their own growth, to monitor learner progress, and to guide the teacher's and the learner's decision making. - h Planning for Instruction: The teacher plans instruction and supports every student in meeting rigorous learning goals by drawing upon knowledge of content areas, curriculum, cross-disciplinary skills, and pedagogy, as well as knowledge of learners and the community context. - Instructional Strategies: The teacher understands and uses a variety of instructional strategies to encourage learners to develop deep understanding of content C. areas and their connections, and to build skills to apply knowledge in meaningful ways.

-Leadership and Collaboration: The teacher seeks appropriate leadership roles and opportunities to take responsibility for student learning, to collaborate with learners, families, colleagues, other school professionals, and community members to ensure learner growth, and to advance the profession.
+- Professional Learning and Ethical Practice: The teacher engages in ongoing professional learning and uses evidence to continually evaluate their practice, particularly the effects of their choices and actions on others (learners, families, other professionals, and the community), and adapts practice to meet the needs of each learner - Leadership and Collaboration: The teacher seeks appropriate leadership roles and opportunities to take responsibility for student learning, to collaborate with learners, families, colleagues, other school professionals, and community members to ensure learner growth, and to advance the profession.

-- EDUC-5003 Foundations of Instruction - EDUC-5043 Foundations of Learning Recovery - EDUC-5053 Foundations of Student Centered Learning - EDUC-5063 Foundations of Addressing Student Well-Being - EDUC-5073 Foundations of Classroom Culture - EDUC-5083 Foundations of Teacher Leadership
+EDUC-5003 Foundations of Instruction EDUC-5043 Foundations of Learning Recovery EDUC-5053 Foundations of Student Centered Learning Foundations of Addressing Student Well-Being EDUC-5063 Foundations of Classroom Culture EDUC-5073

+EDUC-5083 Foundations of Teacher Leadership

-9 HOURS COMPUTER SCIENCE INSTRUCTION EDUC-5153 Computing and Society
+9 HOURS COMPUTER SCIENCE INSTRUCTION

-- EDUC-5163 Computational Thinking - EDUC-5173 Computing Systems and Basic Programming
+EDUC-5153 Computing and Society EDUC-5163 Computational Thinking

+EDUC-5173 Computing Systems and Basic Programming